Last Updated: January 15, 2020

 This movement is only gaining momentum, so hop on the bandwagon while there’s still time.
 There is still plenty of market space for thousands of different products.

 More and more Americans are spending money on taking care of themselves.
 From gym memberships to herbal tea shops, the global health and wellness market revenue is expected to reach 6033196 million USD in 2025.

 The cool thing about health and wellness retail is the diversity in the types of products or services you can offer.
 You can start a small spice merchant store in Taos, a juice spot in Portland, or natural supplement store in Minneapolis.

 Think about what type of wellness you’re most interested in and see what local supply and demand there is.
 Once you’re up and running, you’ll have plenty of avenues to expand and scale your small business.

 This one is rather broad, but that’s the beauty of it.
 Organic products are more popular than ever.
-And it’s not just organic produce that consumers are demanding: cosmetics, skincare, baby products, pet food, alcohol, to name just a few.
+And it’s not just organic produce that consumers are demanding: cosmetics, skincare, baby products, pet food, and alcohol, to name just a few.

 Again, focusing on your sourcing, sustainability, and supply chain can give your store instant credibility.
 Find your niche and start your small retail business.

 What’s better than locally made?
 Handmade by you, the retailer.
 It’s interesting, easy to tell your brand story, and inspiring.
 And most people want to support this type of small business.
 It’s also easy to partner with other local artists to sell handmade products together.
 This type of cross-promotion benefits both vendors and will make your shoppers happy.

 Not only is vintage cool, but it’s great practice to reuse old, but perfectly good apparel.
 Plus, it’s gotta be one of the most fun small businesses to start.
 It’s easy to build your inventory and you get to do it by shopping at some of the most interesting places.